jsdir/react-fields/docs/manual.md

 #### Sensible defaults

 Although `react-fields` was made to work in complex situations, it is still easy to use in a brand new project while allowing you to slowly and painlessly add additional configuration in the future.
-Default validators and associated error messages are included, and form errors are displayed by default.
+Default validators and associated error messages are included, and form errors are always displayed by default.

 # Basics